Fan walks to plate, Hoskins HR in 11th lifts Phils over Bucs

-PITTSBURGH (AP) — A fan casually walked to home plate and approached Philadelphia hitter Brad Miller for a handshake before being apprehended, and the Phillies later beat the Pittsburgh Pirates 2-1 Sunday on Rhys Hoskins’ home run in the 11th inning.
+Especially when the man, wearing a Hawaiian shirt and carrying a cellphone, turned away and casually walked toward home plate to approach Philadelphia hitter Brad Miller for a handshake.

+Long after a fan just made his way onto the field in the sixth inning before being apprehended, the Phillies beat the Pittsburgh Pirates 2-1 Sunday on Rhys Hoskins’ home run in the 11th inning.

+“Everyone was just like, ‘Hey, what’s that guy doing?'” he said.
+“But nobody felt threatened until he started to get close to the umpire and he’s in like street clothes.
+It was crazy.
+It was really bizarre.”

-Moments after Bryce Harper argued a called third strike and Hoskins spiked his bat after being hit by a pitch, things turned bizarre in the sixth inning at PNC Park.
+Moments after Bryce Harper argued a called third strike and Hoskins spiked his bat after being hit by a pitch, Miller backed away while being approached in the batter’s box by the sauntering fan.

-That’s when a man carrying a cellphone came out of the crowd and strolled toward Miller in the batter’s box.
-Miller backed away and the man kept walking, leisurely getting near the Phillies’ dugout on the first base side, where he was handcuffed by security personnel and led away.
+The man kept walking before being handcuffed by security personnel at the top of the steps to the Phillies dugout and led away.
 Miller then grounded into an inning-ending double play.

-Hoskins hit his 21st home run, connecting off Chris Stratton (1-3).
+Hoskins hit his 21st home run, and his second in 17 games since June 29, connecting off Chris Stratton (1-3).

+“Sometimes you just need to be reminded that you can do it,” Hoskins said.
+“You still can do it.
+I barreled a ball right at a guy early in the game.
+It just doesn’t feel the same when it doesn’t get the job done.
+Hopefully, it’s big.”

 The drive came right after Harper again seemed displeased with plate umpire Ben May when striking out looking to start the inning.
+After a being called out on a slider at the top of the zone, Harper crouched in the box for several seconds before flicking dirt and returning to the dugout.

 Phillies reliever Ranger Suárez (3-0) got Starling Marte to ground out to end the 10th, stranding Adam Frazier at third, and worked around a hit in the 11th.